-Air India CEO urges global aviation industry to join hands to contain rising unruly passenger menace
+4 incidents of assault, threats to Air India crew in 6 weeks; CEO seeks global support to curb menace

 Expressing his concern at the rising incidents of unruly behaviour by passengers on flights, Air India CEO Campbell Wilson has urged concerted industry effort to contain the problem.

-“It is unfortunate that the [passenger] behavior is not always what one would expect in a public environment.
+“It is unfortunate that the [passenger] behaviour is not always what one would expect in a public environment.
 As an industry, we need to step forward and say there’s what is acceptable and what’s not acceptable,” Wilson told Business Today.

 The chief executive of the country’s national flag carrier made this observation while responding to a question on the incident on a New York-Delhi flight where a business class passenger had allegedly urinated on a co-passenger on November 26 last year.
 The matter is currently sub judice.